-- Method of transport (e.g. sea, rail, road) and the type of vehicles most likely to be used for transport. - Number and type of workforce traffic and service vehicles. - Number of trips generated (both light and heavy vehicles). - Origin and destination of inputs and transport route proposed (with the use of maps) for each phase of the project construction and in particular, for the expected range and locations of workforce inputs and travel patterns.
+- Volumes, tonnage, and composition of construction inputs, including ballast for rail track construction. - Hazardous or dangerous material that may be transported. - Method of transport (e.g. sea, rail, road) and the type of vehicles most likely to be used for transport. - Number and type of workforce traffic and service vehicles. - Number of trips generated (both light and heavy vehicles). - Origin and destination of inputs and transport route proposed (with the use of maps) for each phase of the project construction and in particular, for the expected range and locations of workforce populations and their travel patterns.
 Existing traffic volumes will need to be shown. - Details of over-dimension, excess mass loads or any hazardous goods. - Timing and duration of transport.